 If you are using APA 7, you will not need a different first page unless there’s a special consideration for the title page, such as not needing a page number.
 (See our post on page numbers for details.)
 Jump down to #4 below.

-On page 1, type “Running head:” (note the colon!) followed by your running head in all caps.
+On page 1, type “Running head:” (note the colon!) followed by your shortened title in all caps.
 You want the text to be positioned on the left side of the page.
 If the title of your paper was “Editarians Resources as a Pathway to Nirvana,” your running head on the first page would look like this:

 - In the Header & Footer Tools Tab, click Next to jump to the header on page 2.

-- On this page, type the running head in all caps without “Running head:” preceding it, like this:
+- On this page, type the shortened title in all caps without “Running head:” preceding it, like this:

 Hey, APA 7 peeps!
 This is what your running head should look like on every page, no exceptions.

-5. The running head should continue like this on every page of the paper, including the references and appendices.
+5. Keep the formatting like this on every page of the paper, including the references and appendices.